 # The value of 1_F_1(α = 2, β = 5, t = 1.5) is 1.907989.

 Characteristic Function: The characteristic function is derived by applying the Fourier transform (with an inverted sign) to the mathematical expression of the probability density function.
 It is used to study the behavior of the moments of a distribution and is represented as CX(t).
-Refer to Equation 9 for its analytic expression, where i denotes the unit imaginary number (√-1) and 1F1(α, α+β, it) represents the confluent hypergeometric function with parameters α and α+β, evaluated at i × t.
+Refer to Equation 9 for its analytic expression, where idenotes the unit imaginary number (√-1) and 1F1(α, α+β, it) represents the confluent hypergeometric function with parametersα and α+β, evaluated at i × t.